 - Greater security: QR codes are tokenized and encrypted, making payment details less vulnerable to theft or hacking.
 Plus, the processing takes place by the credit card company directly for a more stable transaction.

-It’s not just the COVID-19 pandemic that has led to a desire for touchless payments like QR codes provide.
+It’s not just the COVID-19 pandemic that has led to a desire for contactless payments like QR codes provide.
 As more consumers get smartphones, they are able and willing to use digital technology for convenience’s sake as well.
-Having QR payment codes can help you keep up with the times, improve your customer experience, and make things easier for you and your employees, too.
+Having QR payment codes can help you keep up with the times, improve your customer experience, and make things easier for you and your employees too.